 Dirt also tends to penetrate the grout and sealant as they’re made from porous materials.
-Regular cleaning prevents mold, mildew, and bacteria buildup.
+Regular cleaning prevents mold, mildew, and bacteria buildup, although you may also want to consider investing in the best air purifier for mold as a further precaution.
 Resealing the grout also helps keep tiles firmly in place, so you don’t need to replace them frequently.

 Check for Leaky Faucets and Pipes